Optimality and Approximate Optimality of Source-Channel Separation in Networks: Notation and Definitions

+Note that in the above definition, $m$ grows to infinity for any fixed value of $l$.
+One may alternatively define the region to allow $m$ and $l$ to grow in a more general manner.
+However, this alternative definition will only enlarge the region $\mathcal{D}_{dis}(\{R_{i,j}\}_{(i,j)\in\mathcal{E}})$, and thus does not affect the optimality result.
+In other words, the separation result we shall present is in fact stronger with the restrictions in Definitions \ref{def:DDNSC} and \ref{def:sourcecodingRD} than that under a more general version of these definitions.

-Roughly speaking, $\frac{1}{m}\log L_{i,j}$ is the rate of ``noise-free bit-pipe channel" on edge $e=(i,j)$ per source symbol in each session.
-Each session has the same rate in this source coding problem, and the separation result we present will show that this additional requirement does not cause any loss of optimality.
-The above definition is given in the traditional block source coding framework, and there is no need to introduce the concept of ``noise-free bit-pipe channels", which eliminates any possible confusions accompanied with it.
-In the above source code, there are a total of $l$ sessions of coding which generate code indices at node $j\in \mathcal{I}_N$; at the end of each session, the index $w_{j,k}\in \mathcal{I}_{L_{j,k}}$ in this session becomes available at destination node $k$, and thus can be used by node $k$ in the next coding session.
-In other words, the encoding functions need to observe the causality constraints on the session level on this network, by allowing the coding operation at a node to utilize only the source at this node and all previous session information from its incoming edges.
+Roughly speaking, $\frac{1}{m}\log L_{i,j}$ is the rate of the noiseless channel on edge $(i,j)$ per source symbol in each session.
+There are a total of $l$ sessions, and on each edge the same rate is used in all sessions.
+At the end of each session, the index $w_{j,k}\in \mathcal{I}_{L_{j,k}}$ in this session becomes available at destination node $k$, which can be used by node $k$ in the next session.
+In other words, the encoding functions observe the causality constraints on the session level.
+Note that the region $\mathcal{D}_{dis}(\{R_{i,j}\}_{(i,j)\in\mathcal{E}})$ is convex by a time-sharing argument.
+Definitions \ref{def:DDNSC} and \ref{def:sourcecodingRD} specify a special class of interactive source coding problem, which appears particularly important given the result presented in this work.

-With the above definitions, it is clear that we can combine the source codes together with the capacity-achieving channel codes for each channel on the original communication network.
+We can now combine the source codes together with the capacity-achieving channel codes for each channel on the original communication network.
 More precisely, we can define the achievable distortion region using such a separation approach as